-Included in Investments at October 31, 2021 are securities that were acquired through the UrbanGold acquisition.
-UrbanGold acquired these investments through property option agreements.
-These shares were initially measured at Fair Value through Profit and Loss ("FVPL") on the date of the acquisition and were remeasured and recorded at a value of \$104,156 at October 31, 2021, which is the estimated fair market value based on the market price on that date for publicly-traded securities, or based on other valuation techniques for private companies.
-An amount of \$29,382 was recorded as an unrealized loss for the three months ended October 31, 2021 with respect to these securities (three months ended October 31, 2020: \$nil).
+Included in Investments at October 31, 2022 are securities that were acquired through property option agreements and private placement participation.
+These securities, including shares and warrants, were initially measured at Fair Value through Profit and Loss ("FVPL") on the date of the acquisition and were remeasured and recorded at a value of \$400,827 at October 31, 2022, which is the estimated fair market value based on the market price on that date for publicly-traded securities, or based on other valuation techniques for private companies and warrants.
+An unrealized loss of \$87,465 was recorded for the three months ended October 31, 2022 with respect to these securities (three months ended October 31, 2021: \$29,382).